bledden/Corch/docs/streaming/STREAMING_IMPLEMENTATION_SUMMARY.md

 We've successfully implemented a **complete, production-ready streaming system** for collaborative AI orchestration.
 The system includes:

-- ✅ Full SSE infrastructure with proper event handling
+- [OK] Full SSE infrastructure with proper event handling
-- ✅ Beautiful CLI client with Rich terminal UI
+- [OK] Beautiful CLI client with Rich terminal UI
-- ✅ FastAPI endpoints with background task execution
+- [OK] FastAPI endpoints with background task execution
-- ✅ Comprehensive documentation and testing guides
+- [OK] Comprehensive documentation and testing guides

 **Next Steps**:
 1. Test the integration by starting the server and running the CLI